Massi1994/Computer_Vision_Exercise/README.md

   - First we calculate the blurred image using a gaussian filter
   - Then we subtract this from the original image
   - Then we add the result to the original image to obtain the result with better definition.
+4. Esercitazione4 - In this notebook we visualize images and identify their keypoints.
+These are important points that univocally identify the image univocally indipendent from the rotation, ...